CENG502-Projects/CENG502-Spring2023/Akpinar/Readme.md

 ![Figure 5](./image/dist_freatures.png)
 <img width="720" alt="dist_freatures" src="https://github.com/CENG502-Projects/CENG502-Spring2023/blob/main/Akpinar/images/dist_freatures.PNG">

+The frame-wise features v visualized above after training the model with CTC. we can observe that:

+(1) after training with CTC, the framewise features are separable among non-blank classes, but the decision boundary between non-blank classes and the blank class is pretty complicated,

+(2) over half of the features are classified to the blank class, which is corresponding to the peaky behavior of CTC, and features of the blank class have a large intraclass variance, and

+(3) although some transition frames are pretty similar to the keyframe, they are classified to the blank class.

 ![Figure 6](./image/ctc_loss.png)
 <img width="720" alt="ctc_loss" src="https://github.com/CENG502-Projects/CENG502-Spring2023/blob/main/Akpinar/images/ctc_loss.PNG">
+Normalization: the learned features with supervision from CTC have large intra-class variance, especially on the blank class, and the decision boundary between the blank class and non-blank classes is not clear.
+The vanilla CTC takes the inner distance between features and weights as input and provides little constraint on the alignment process.
+To learn a more separable feature space, we normalize both the features and weights and constrain the learned features on a hypersphere, which has been proven a practical approach in face recognition.
+As shown above, After constraining all features on the hypersphere, the search space of the alignment process is reduced considerably, and features are distributed along several disjoint paths from the center of the blank class.
 ![Figure 7](./image/dist_center.png)
 <img width="720" alt="dist_center" src="https://github.com/CENG502-Projects/CENG502-Spring2023/blob/main/Akpinar/images/dist_center.PNG">

+Angle regularization: any frames between two non-blank keyframes can be classified into the blank class.
+Therefore, any transition trajectory between two non-blank keyframes will go through the decision region of the blank class.
+To enhance the discriminative and generalization ability of the model, they propose an angle regularization term to minimize the distance between Wb^T.Wnb and a given value cos(β).

+Center regularization: They only apply center regularization on keyframes set KF(v), which is implemented by first estimating the alignment path π = arg maxπ p(π|v,l; θ) with the maximal probability and then minimizing the distance between features of keyframes in π and their corresponding classes.

+The conservative supervision from CTC only classified a small ratio of frames to non-blank classes, but we can observe from Fig. 4(b) that features of the blank class are also clustered into several groups, which are distributed along the disjoint arcs to the centers of non-blank classes.
+This observation raises two questions:

+(1) can we obtain accurate localization information from CTC, and

+(2) what is the relationship between the recognition and localization abilities of the model trained with CTC?

 ![Figure8](./image/vanilla_fba.png)
 <img width="400" alt="vanilla_fba" src="https://github.com/CENG502-Projects/CENG502-Spring2023/blob/main/Akpinar/images/vanilla_fba.PNG">

+The role of the angular margin: Adopting an angular/cosine-margin based constraint is popular in deep feature learning, which can make learned features more discriminative by adding a margin term in softmax loss.

+The frame-wise gradient of CTC has the same formulation as the CrossEntropy (CE) loss, and the optimization of CTC is equivalent to iterative fitting [22].
+However, the pseudo label ytk is calculated by considering probabilities of all feasible paths.
+In other words, changes in the logit also influence the probabilities of relevant paths, and adding a margin term on one frame also changes the pseudo labels of its neighboring frames.

+RadialCTC:

+Adopting an angular perturbation term can change the pseudo label, which provides a valuable tool to control the peaky behavior.

 ![Figure 9](./image/ang_per_grp.png)